The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 From April 2026, many Airbnb hosts will need to switch to Making Tax Digital for Income Tax, changing how business income is recorded and reported to HMRC.
 Quarterly digital updates, HMRC-recognised software, and stricter penalty rules mean hosts must take a more structured approach to managing their Airbnb finances throughout the year.

-What Is Making Tax Digital and Why Should Airbnb Hosts Care?
+What Is Making Tax Digital for Airbnb Hosts?

 Making Tax Digital For ITSA is HMRC's initiative to modernise the UK tax system by requiring sole traders and businesses earning property rental income to keep digital records, submit quarterly updates, and file a final tax return online.
 For Airbnb hosts who earn property income, this represents a fundamental shift from the traditional annual Self-Assessment tax return to a more frequent, software-based reporting system.